zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 5. Select **Next**.

-6. For the **Select target** tab, you will need to retrieve the server associated with your Azure SQL Database.
+6. For the **Select target** tab, retrieve the server name associated with your Azure SQL Database.
 In the [Azure portal](https://portal.azure.com), navigate to your **SQL database** resource by selecting **Resource groups** from the left-hand navigation menu, selecting the **hands-on-lab-SUFFIX** resource group, and then selecting the **ContosoInsurance** SQL database resource from the list of resources.

    ![The contosoinsurance SQL database resource is highlighted in the list of resources.](media/resources-azure-sql-database.png "SQL database")